Welcome to the sixth step in our free self-paced course to help you set up your own personal or professional educator blog!

 The trouble is, most of the laws and rules that cover fair use and education were written well before the invention of the web.
-They don’t apply to use of copyright material on the Internet.
+They don’t apply to the use of copyright material on the internet.
 Using copyright material leaves you open to copyright infringement.

 So what does this mean?

 - Learn what images you are and aren’t allowed to use, and why.

 - Learn how to correctly attribute images you are allowed to use.